fish1219705/fish1219705/README.md

 - 🌱 I’m currently learning Web Development :)
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with JavaScript
 - 💬 Ask me about WHERE COULD FIND BEST DESSERT SHOPS IN TIANJIN!
 - 📫 How to reach me:
 - 😄 Pronouns: She/Her